JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 In the future, we'll want to do NEE against the cubemap and build a hierarchical CDF to accelerate sampling for NEE, but for now the simple method works pretty well.

+TODO: Atmosphere and maybe envmaplight screenshots

-This feature is part of a shift in my focus towards getting Solari to support more features to bring it up to parity with Bevy's standard renderer.
-In particular, in the future, I'd like to support the remaining rect/point/spotlight types, animated meshes, and alpha masked and transparent/transmissive/refractive materials.
+This feature is part of a shift in my focus towards getting Solari to support more rendering features to bring it up to parity with Bevy's standard renderer.
+In particular, I'd like to add support to Solari for the remaining rect/point/spotlight types, animated meshes, and alpha masked and transparent/transmissive/refractive materials.

 Light transport is good and all, and of course I will continue to experiment in that department and always work to improve performance, but I'd like Solari to reach a more usable state in the near future.

-With that, I'll leave you some pretty pictures of Bevy's Atmosphere + Solari.
+And with that, we're at the end of the blog post.
 Thanks for reading, and look forward to the release of Bevy 0.20 soon!